-On Wednesday, 7th March 2018 Ash Dykes, his team members and members of the public gathered to announce and celebrate the upcoming record-breaking World First that will be Ash's 2018 - 19 annual-spanning expedition, traversing the Yangtze River on foot.
+On Wednesday, 7th March 2018 Ash Dykes, his team members and members of the public gathered to announce and celebrate the upcoming record-breaking World First that would be Ash's 2018 - 19 annual-spanning expedition, traversing the Yangtze River on foot.

 The Ultimate Goal

 To be able to share with the rest of the world one of the greatest expeditions of the decade.
 To be able to present the importance of pushing your limits, dreaming big, having goals and staying persistent in achieving them.
 Covering challenging terrains and meeting just some of the 400 million people who live along the river and who depend on it for their way of life.
-Along the way, Ash will experience first hand the fast development of China as he breaks from rural to urban civilization.
+Along the way, Ash experienced first hand the fast development of China as he broke from rural to urban civilization.

 There's absolutely no reason not to subscribe to Ash's mail list - it's by far the easiest and quickest way to stay in touch with all of Ash's leading developments.
 Click here ...to queue your email for updates now - and remember to check out the links below for Ash on your favourite social media platforms.